-The Saltwater Crocodile is the largest reptile globally, reaching over 2,200 pounds in some cases and growing to 17 feet long.
+The saltwater crocodile is the largest reptile globally with males reaching over 2,200 pounds in some cases and growing to 20 feet long.
 It will eat whatever is available and can survive a long time without food.
 It’s quite aggressive and difficult to study safely, so we don’t know as much about this giant crocodile as we would like.

 2. Nile Crocodile

 The nile crocodile is the second largest reptile in the world.
 It can grow to reach 1,650 pounds and be 16 feet long.
 It’s a freshwater crocodile that is social with others of the same species, often sharing food and hunting grounds.
 It uses ambush tactics and can wait for several days for prey to wander into its trap.

 The Orinoco crocodile is a small population of large reptiles in South America.
 It can grow to reach 1,000 pounds, and some will be 14 feet long.
 It has a long snout and an opportunistic diet but feeds mainly on fish.
 It’s rarely dangerous to humans, though some accuse it of eating all the fish, making it hard on the local fisherman.